Using nushell with kubectl

 grafana-alloy-97c8n 2/2 Running 6 (68m ago) 2d14h

 You can use nushell to parse this data into a tabular format.
-The trick is to have kubectl respond with json, and then use nushell to parse the json.
+The trick is to have kubectl respond with json, then use nushell to parse the json.

 kubectl get pods -o json | from json